c3l1xion/c3l1xion.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is c3l1xion!
+Not a birthname, but a psuedonym.
+If you want my birthname, too bad.

+- I like learning about tech.
-- I rock a great mustache
+- I want a 3D printer real bad
-- I'm extremely loyal to my family
+- I'm leaning how to hack and compiling all the information I gain from documentation, books, and everything here.
+- I like caramel ice cream.

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I'm not going to give you my sob story on why I want to hack, just watch this [TV Show](https://en.wikipedia.org/wiki/Disenchantment_(TV_series)) and it will answer **all** your questions.

+###### Donations for the generous people:

+XMR Address: 8BLTFxKCj8pARmgdL8y1KHEhHoRWsaKmwfr6ebf5vsPt1ycyeXeG2xQXGFQFTkLAeBiw18pfH8EmfYwojaEDzHbqLbAZ5Mk